Colloidal gold: Optical

-Colloidal gold has been used by artists for centuries because of the nanoparticle’s interactions with visible light.
+Colloidal gold has been used by artists for centuries because of the nanoparticle's interactions with visible light.
 Gold nanoparticles absorb and scatter light resulting in colours ranging from vibrant reds (smaller particles) to blues to black and finally to clear and colorless (larger particles), depending on particle size, shape, local refractive index, and aggregation state.
 These colors occur because of a phenomenon called localized surface plasmon resonance (LSPR), in which conduction electrons on the surface of the nanoparticle oscillate in resonance with incident light.

 Effect of size, shape, composition and environment

-As a general rule, the wavelength of light absorbed increases as a function of increasing nano particle size.
-Both the surface plasmon resonance frequency and intensity observed are dependent on the size, shape composition and environment of the nano particles.
-This phenomenon may be quantified by use of the Mie scattering theory for spherical gold nano particles.
-Nano particles with sizes between 30-100 nm diameter may be detected easily by a microscope and particles with a size of 40 nm may even be detected by the naked eye when the concentration of the particles is 10-4M or greater.
-The scattering from 60nm nanoparticles is about 105 times stronger than the emission from a fluorescein molecule.
+As a general rule, the wavelength of light absorbed increases as a function of increasing nanoparticle size.
+Both the surface plasmon resonance frequency and scattering intensity depend on the size, shape composition and environment of the nanoparticles.
+This phenomenon may be quantified by use of the Mie scattering theory for spherical nanoparticles.
+Nanoparticles with diameters of 30–100 nm may be detected easily by a microscope, and particles with a size of 40 nm may even be detected by the naked eye when the concentration of the particles is 10−4 M or greater.
+The scattering from a 60 nm nanoparticle is about 105 times stronger than the emission from a fluorescein molecule.

 Effect of local refractive index

-Changes in the apparent color of a gold nanoparticle solution can also be caused by the environment in which the colloidal gold is suspended The optical properties of gold nanoparticles depends on the refractive index near the nanoparticle surface, therefore both the molecules directly attached to the nanoparticle surface (i.e. nanoparticle ligands) and/or the nanoparticle solvent both may influence observed optical features.
-As the refractive index near the gold surface increases, the NP LSPR will shift to longer wavelengths In addition to solvent environment, the extinction peak can be tuned by coating the nanoparticles with non-conducting shells such as silica, bio molecules, or aluminium oxide.
+Changes in the apparent color of a gold nanoparticle solution can also be caused by the environment in which the colloidal gold is suspended.
+The optical properties of gold nanoparticles depend on the refractive index near the nanoparticle surface, so the molecules directly attached to the nanoparticle surface (i.e. nanoparticle ligands) and the nanoparticle solvent may both influence the observed optical features.
+As the refractive index near the gold surface increases, the LSPR shifts to longer wavelengths.
+In addition to solvent environment, the extinction peak can be tuned by coating the nanoparticles with non-conducting shells such as silica, biomolecules, or aluminium oxide.

 Effect of aggregation

-When gold nano particles aggregate, the optical properties of the particle change, because the effective particle size, shape, and dielectric environment all change.
+When gold nanoparticles aggregate, the optical properties of the particle change, because the effective particle size, shape, and dielectric environment all change.

 Medical research

-Electron microscopy
+Electron microscope labelling

 Colloidal gold and various derivatives have long been among the most widely used labels for antigens in biological electron microscopy.
 Colloidal gold particles can be attached to many traditional biological probes such as antibodies, lectins, superantigens, glycans, nucleic acids, and receptors.
 Particles of different sizes are easily distinguishable in electron micrographs, allowing simultaneous multiple-labelling experiments.

 In addition to biological probes, gold nanoparticles can be transferred to various mineral substrates, such as mica, single crystal silicon, and atomically flat gold(III), to be observed under atomic force microscopy (AFM).